pramsey/crunchyblog/waiting-postgis-32-1/index.md

 ## Conclusions

-* You can use HTTP and regexp and glue to bodge together a refreshable data table from a web page.
+* You can use HTTP and regular expressions and glue to bodge together a refreshable data table from a web page.
 * Surface interpolation provides a new way to leverage sparse spatial observations into domain-wide estimates.
 * With more raster tools (to be discussed in upcoming posts) doing raster/vector calculations will allow for even more interesting data processing.